anne-urai/lab_wiki/MeetingTemplate.md

 - Something new came up that I addressed

 ### Next steps
+- These are the obvious next things I'll pursue
 - I have a fantastic new idea for a new analysis method that solves all our problems
 - Based on our conversations, I want to try what you suggested 4 weeks ago but I never tried it...